 This World Youth Skills Day, learn about five critical skills youth around the world need to thrive.
 Then read about a few young people who are using these newfound skills to build better lives for themselves, their families, and their communities.

-Youth in the Global South face many challenges, including high unemployment rates, limited access to quality education, and insufficient job opportunities.
+According to the International Labour Organization’s Global Employment Trends for Youth 2024 report, the ILO estimates the global youth unemployment rate at roughly 13% — meaning young people are more than three times as likely to be unemployed compared to adults.
+Youth in the Global South particularly face challenges, including high unemployment rates, limited access to quality education, and insufficient job opportunities.
 Skill development is essential to bridge these gaps, empower young people to build successful careers, and improve their livelihoods and communities.

 5 Critical Skills Youth Need To Thrive: